ammanath/100DaysOfCode/README.md

 95	15-Jul
 Plan for the day
 - Ads AdMob plugin integration for the Math app
+- Add animation on finishing the quiz
+- Increase the number of questions of 15
 ## Day 95/100 - Wed, 15 Jul 2020  #100DaysOfCode  #Flutter
 **Today's Progress** :
 A......................................